 -Daviná Stewart - poet with Daughters of the Diaspora

 “The first time I saw Taina perform, I was moved by how forceful her voice was-how her calls and chants could fill the entire room.
 It was clear she had trained as a vocalist and had equal knowledge of the politics she included in her work.
 Then I was thrilled to see that she had copies of books of her poetry that she had made herself.
 Every young girl writer, in particular girl of color writer, should see someone like Taína do her art-political work.
 She's a tremendous example of how we can combine our art with our political passions, and that we can do this work together well.”

 -Cassendre Xavier - Singer/songwriter

 A typical set is 1 to 3 hours.
-Many of the songs are from Taina Asili y La Banda Rebelde's debut album War Cry, as well as their upcoming album to be released next year:
+Most of the songs are from Taina Asili y La Banda Rebelde's debut album War Cry, as well as their upcoming album to be released next year:

 Reclaim the Thunder

 Its In Our Hands